BUU44510 International Business & The Global Economy 2025/26

 The entails the following learning and teaching elements:

-1. Two one hour lectures each week (all students)
+• Two one-hour lectures each week (all students)

-3. Researching and Writing up a Case Study and Teaching Note (Two-term students only, in teams)
+• Researching and writing up a Case Study and Teaching Note (Two-term students only, in teams)

-6. Preparing for a single one-hour examination (One-term students)
+• Preparing for one one-hour examination (One-term students)

 By the end of this module, you should have attained:

-1. An understanding of globalization and the forces driving this phenomenon
+• An understanding of globalization and the forces driving this

-2. A sensitivity to different cultural, socio-economic and legal environments encountered in the international marketplace.
+• A sensitivity to different cultural, socio-economic and legal environments encountered in the international

-3. An ability to formulate strategies designed to support the conduct of successful international operations in diverse contexts
+• An ability to formulate strategies designed to support the conduct of successful international operations in diverse

-4. A critical appreciation of the key factors driving international business and the global economy and that distinguish the conduct of international business.
+• A critical appreciation of the key factors driving international business and the global economy and that distinguish the conduct of international

-International Business: Environments and Operations by John D. Daniels, Lee H. Radebaugh and Daniel P. Sullivan, 16th edition, Pearson/Prentice Hall, 2018 and hereinafter referred to as DRS.
+Required core course textbook: International Business: Environments and Operations by Daniels, Radebaugh, Sullivan and Click, 17th edition, Pearson/Prentice Hall, 2022 and hereinafter referred to as DRSC.
 This text addresses the environment of International Business and provides coverage of the basics of International Business.
+Earlier editions are also fine.

-All course notes and many of the additional readings will be available online on your Blackboard site.
+All course notes and many of the additional readings will be available online on the module Blackboard site.

 General Supplemental Readings You are also strongly encouraged to become a regular reader of the Financial Times for its exemplary coverage of international business.
 Other useful sources pertinent to International Business include the business sections of the world’s main newspapers, international datasets, international consulting companies, trade associations, the world’s international institutions, and international business journals.